blang/golang-alpine-docker/README.md

+# DEPRECATED in favor the [official `golang` image](https://github.com/docker-library/golang)

+New golang official images are based on alpine as well.

 # Alpine linux golang docker image - 204MB

 Because alpine linux and therefor `gliderlabs/alpine` docker containers use musl instead gnu libc, your golang binaries build using libc will not work on alpine.